zeightOFFICIAL/algorithms/README.md

 Currently available algorithms:
 * <b><em>Eratosthenes sieve.</em></b> In mathematics, the sieve of Eratosthenes is an ancient algorithm for finding all prime numbers up to any given limit.
 * <b><em>Sundaram sieve</em></b> In mathematics, the sieve of Sundaram is a variant of the sieve of Eratosthenes, a simple deterministic algorithm for finding all the prime numbers up to a specified integer.
 It was discovered by Indian student S. P. Sundaram in 1934.
+---
+Exponentiation is a mathematical operation, written as b^n, involving two numbers, the base b and the exponent or power n.
+It is pronounced as "b raised to the power of n".
+When n is a positive integer, exponentiation corresponds to repeated multiplication of the base: that is, b^n is the product of multiplying bases n-times.

+Currently available algorithms:
+* <b><em>Exponentiation Squaring</em></b> In mathematics and computer programming, exponentiating by squaring is a general method for fast computation of large positive integer powers of a number, or more generally of an element of a semigroup, like a polynomial or a square matrix.
+---
+Summation of sequence.
+Currently available algorithms:
+* <b><em>Kahan summation algorithm</em></b> In numerical analysis, the Kahan summation algorithm, also known as compensated summation, significantly reduces the numerical error in the total obtained by adding a sequence of finite-precision floating-point numbers, compared to the obvious approach.
+* <b><em>Naive summation algorithm</em></b>, sum of all the elements in the sequence.
+O(n)

 ## Recursion and Iteration
 In computer science, recursion is a method of solving a computational problem where the solution depends on solutions to smaller instances of the same problem.
 Recursion solves such recursive problems by using functions that call themselves from within their own code.
 The approach can be applied to many types of problems, and recursion is one of the central ideas of computer science.